fepegar/ressegijcars/README.md

-# ressegijcars
+This is an empty, dummy, temporary repository.

-Dummy, temporary repository.
-You are looking for https://github.com/fepegar/resseg-ijcars
+You are looking for https://github.com/fepegar/resseg-ijcars.